/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 • Payroll integration: Whether it connects to QuickBooks, Gusto, ADP, or Paychex.

-• PTO and overtime: Whether it tracks paid time off and calculates overtime correctly.
+• PTO and overtime: Whether it tracks paid time off (PTO) and calculates overtime correctly.

-We ranked OnTheClock first for small nonprofits because it combines low per-user pricing, a nonprofit discount, mobile and kiosk punching, payroll integrations, PTO tracking, and GPS tools with direct nonprofit support, without forcing a small team into a heavier all-in-one operations platform to get them.
+We ranked OnTheClock first for small nonprofits because it combines low per-user pricing, a nonprofit discount, mobile and kiosk punching, payroll integrations, PTO tracking, and GPS tools with direct nonprofit support without forcing a small team into a heavier all-in-one operations platform to get them.
 That breadth at a low base price is the basis for the label, not a ranking against the other picks.
-Each of those serves its own situation best.
+Each of those best serves its own situation.

 The Best Time Clock Software for Nonprofits

-Below, the best time clock software for nonprofits, with the right pick for each situation.
+Below, we list the best time clock software for nonprofits with the right pick for each situation.
 For each one, we cover who it fits best, where it stands out, and where it may not be the right move.

 1